top of page

 These assessments are carried out by a clinical psychologist (Rebecca Cole) who has completed extensive training in conducting psychological assessments.
 The assessment process is designed to help determine if you meet the internationally recognised diagnostic criteria for whichever condition(s) you book an assessment for.

 Assessment costs: Fees are based on the number of assessments you choose (e.g. ADHD plus ASD involves two assessments), as well as whether a comprehensive report is requested.
 Medicare rebates are not available for assessments.
 Private health insurance policies may offer a rebate (this depends on the policy/coverage).
+For further information, please see below.

 Reports: A one-page summary of your assessment outcome is included in the cost of the assessment.
 You may choose to receive a more comprehensive report regarding your assessment outcome.
 A comprehensive report will outline whether or not you meet the diagnostic criteria of the condition(s) you chose to be assessed for.
 In recognising not everyone requires a comprehensive report, this is an optional service that incurs an additional cost (approx. $825 extra).
 If you wish to receive a comprehensive report, this needs to be advised at the time of booking the assessment.